Guide to creating a survey

 Alternatively, you can create a separate RoPO.

 Either way, the collection and processing of data from the survey must be done with the individuals’ consent.
 You must not keep the data any longer than is required to analyse it.
-You may be able to anonymise the data.
+According to CERN's Data Retention Guidelines, the data must be deleted no later than six months after the end of the data analysis.
+Instead you may consider to anonymise the data.

-Don’t forget to include a link to the privacy notice in your survey form.
+Don’t forget to include a link to the privacy notice (either the generic one or your own one) in your survey form.

 4. Creating the survey